JohnnyWalkerDigital/leave-org-keep-contributions/README.md

 If repositories you contributed to don't meet the requirements for your contributions to be counted after leaving, the script will show a warning.

-Once you've made changes, you can delete the `.cache-<org name>` file that was created during the `--scan` process, and run the scan again.
+Once you've made changes, you can delete the `.cache-<myorg>` file that was created during the `--scan` process, and run the scan again.

 ## Links